Please do not contact this university directly.

-The University of Economics, Prague has six faculties - five in Prague and one in Jindřichův Hradec in South Bohemia.
+Prague University of Economics and Business, has six faculties: five in Prague and one in Jindřichův Hradec in South Bohemia.
 These include: the Faculty of Finance and Accounting, the Faculty of International Relations, the Faculty of Business Administration, the Faculty of Statistics and Informatics and the Faculty of Economics and Public Administration.
 The faculty based in Jindřichův Hradec is specialized in management.

 The City of Prague and Region